 Requests for new users for both the renewing and new projects may incur a delay while their identities are being vetted per DOE requirements.

-After the new allocation year starts, a user will be considered "discontinued" if that user is not an authorized user in at least one active AY22 project.
-(Note: Users in 2021 projects are not automatically authorized for 2022; a PI or PI Proxy must authorize each user for 2022 via the Continuing User process.
+Users in 2022 projects are not automatically authorized for 2023; a PI or PI Proxy must authorize each user for 2023 via the Continuing User process.
 Instructions for this process will be emailed to PIs/Proxies when the process is available.)

-All discontinued users will continue to have write access to HPSS until February 21, and then read-only and delete access for another five months (until July 21, 2022).
+All discontinued users will continue to have write access to HPSS until February 20, and then read-only and delete access for another 30 days (until March 20, 2023).